Three Rivers Casino and Resort

-The Three Rivers Casino and Resort is a resort on the southern Oregon Coast.
+The Three Rivers Casino and Resort is a resort on the Central Oregon Coast.
 There are two locations, one in Florence and one in Coos Bay.

 It is owned by the Confederated Tribes of Coos, Lower Umpqua, & Siuslaw Indians.
 The resort is named for the Coos, Umpqua, and Siuslaw rivers, which flow into the Pacific Ocean in southern Oregon.
 The Florence location, opened in 2004, includes a 93-room hotel, opened in 2007, and adjoining Ocean Dunes Golf Course, purchased in 2012.
 It is the second-largest employer in the city.
 The Coos Bay location was opened in May 2015.